 \section{Doubled Multiplicity at the Inclusive Hadroproduction as a Result of Pomeron Torus Exchange}

-We have to learn here the pattern with the torus cut as well, because this case of multi particle production is a version of the same diagram as in figure~\ref{DD}.
-The diagram figure~\ref{doublemult} shows clearly that the same gap, which takes place in DD, is filled with particles of doubled density due to both sides of cut torus that gives twice as more particles per rapidity unit than one pomeron exchange produces.
+We have to learn here also the pattern with the torus that is cut through both sides, because this case of multi particle production is a version of the same diagram as in figure~/ref{DD}.
+The diagram figure~\ref{doublemult} shows clearly that the same gap, which takes place in DD, is filled with particles of doubled density due to both sides of cut torus that give twice as more particles per rapidity unit than one pomeron exchange produces.
 It is another evidence of our pomeron loop in multi particle production statistics.
-Such a way the doubled multiplicity intervals should have the same distributions as the gaps in DD statistics.
+The events of the gap filled with doubled multiplicity should have the same distributions as the empty gaps in DD statistics.